 Proposal #2: If proposal 1 is not agreed and the current working assumption is to be agreed instead, it is proposed to capture the UE behaviour with a NOTE as follows:

+NOTE: If the UE is experiencing capability restriction due to MUSIM, UE may temporarily use a configuration different from the received configuration until receipt of the next message with new configuration.
+UE still considers the received configuration as the current configuration as the baseline for delta configuration for future reconfigurations.